Zoning Case Types:

 The average time to complete the variance is generally three to six months.
 The decision of the Hearing Examiner is final and appeals of the final decision are made to the Circuit Court.

-Variances typically take three months to complete because of advertising requirements for public hearings.
+Variances typically take 4-5 months to complete because of advertising requirements for public hearings.

-The general process for Variances is shown below:
+The general process for Variances is shown below.
+Click here to view the process along with approximate time frames.

 - Application submitted to permitting